-If your vet runs the necessary tests to determine your cat has IBS, they have to create a health plan to reduce the symptoms.
+If your vet runs the necessary tests to determine your cat has IBS, they must create a health plan to reduce the signs.
 Usually, a vet will try a combination of dietary change, stress management, and prebiotics to see if the condition improves.
 Severe cases might need anti-inflammatory drugs and antibiotics.

 Food Sensitivity: Like humans, cats can suffer from food allergies, and they can be tricky to sort out.
 Your cat will likely have to undergo food trials to eliminate certain ingredients in its diet.
 That can help your vet peg down which component is causing the sensitivity.